PGY 1-5 Rotations for 2017-2018

 During the fourth year of residency, residents rotate outside of KUMC for three of the twelve months at a Kansas community hospital in Topeka.
-This year of training is greatly anticipated by all residents and the learning experience is second to none.
-When residents return from their circuit year they feel confident in handling most surgical problems and their operative skills have increased significantly.
-In addition, fourth year residents are the "float chief" and rotate with acute care surgery and colorectal surgery services.
+This year of training is greatly anticipated by all of the residents, and the learning experience is second to none.
+When residents return, they feel confident in handling most surgical problems, and their operative skills have increased significantly.
+In addition, fourth year residents are the "float " chief and rotate with acute care surgery and vascular surgery.

 PGY-5: Chief Resident

 The chief year is the culmination of a resident's training.
 This year is primarily devoted to clinical practice.
 The chief resident assumes the responsibility of directing a surgical service under the supervision of the attending surgeon.
-As chiefs, residents rotate with the oncology/colorectal surgery, acute care/trauma surgery, general surgery, and hepatobiliary surgery.
+During the chief year, residents rotate with oncology/colorectal surgery, acute care/trauma surgery, general surgery, and hepatobiliary surgery.

 In addition, chief residents train both junior residents and medical students.

-Chief residents are held in high regard by nursing services, medical students, junior residents and the attending surgeons.
+Chief residents are held in high regard by nursing services, medical students, junior residents and attending surgeons.

 They have significant administrative as well as clinical responsibility and are relied on by the attending surgeons to provide leadership for each surgical service.